-The Naval Reserve Officer Training Corps (NROTC) programs, through instruction in various subjects in naval science and exposure to operating elements of the Navy and Marine Corps, provide young men and women with a number of paths leading to commissions in either of these services.
+The Naval Reserve Officers Training Corps (NROTC) programs, through instruction in various subjects in naval science and exposure to operating elements of the Navy and Marine Corps, provide young men and women with a number of paths leading to commissions in either of these services.
 Selected students qualify for varying amounts of financial assistance.
 Upon completion of both the Boston University degree requirements and the NROTC program requirements, graduates will have the opportunity to serve aboard surface combatant ships, nuclear submarines, as an aviator in Naval Aviation, or as an officer with the Marine Corps.

 NROTC has two basic programs.
 One, the Scholarship Program, provides for payment of full tuition, mandatory fees, a book stipend, and a monthly stipend for four, three, or two years of instruction at Boston University, depending on entry point.
 These scholarships are granted as a result of an annual nationwide competition.
 Applicants for the four-year scholarships should apply online at the beginning of the summer between junior and senior year of high school; college applicants may apply online in the fall of their sophomore year for the three-year scholarship.